News and Announcements

 CalGreen for Out of State ArchitectsCa;

 However, there are two code editions that can be very challenging to out of state architects.
-These are the California Energy Code (aka Title 24) and the California Green Building Standards Code (aka CalGreen).
+These are the California Energy Code (aka Title 24) and the California Green Building Standards Code.

 This article will address the challenges with CalGreen for out of state architects.

-The process by which the Calgreen code is both reviewed for permit and enforced during construction is the CalGreen Checklist.
+The process by which the Calgreen Code is both reviewed for permit, and enforced during construction, is the CalGreen Checklist.
 Initially the CalGreen Checklist was included in the Green Building Standards Code as a simplified means for reviewing the permit documents for code compliance.
-However it was to rapidly morph into something else completely.
+However it was to rapidly morphed into something else completely.

 The wide-spread use of these abbreviated checklists has certainly lightened the review load by local building departments.
 On the other hand it has left architects, developers and contractors with endless variations in code compliance from one jurisdiction to another.
 It has also created confusion as to the code enforcement.